quantumcore/paradoxiaRAT/README.md

 You can see in the image above that It says it successfully injected dll, And in file listing there is a file named ``log.log``, Which contains the logged keystrokes.

-- Lets view captures keystrokes.
+- Lets view captured keystrokes.

 ![pd7](https://github.com/quantumcored/paradoxiaRAT/raw/master/images/pd8.PNG)